- IBS can cause abdominal pain in the setting of having stool changes such as constipation or diarrhea.

-- There are lots of treatments that improve symptoms.
+- There are lots of treatments that can improve symptoms.

 What is Irritable Bowel Syndrome (IBS)?

-Irritable bowel syndrome is a condition that involves the muscles in the intestines.
-Normally these muscles tighten and release in a regular pattern to move waste through the intestines.
-However with IBS it is believed that the contractions may be too fast (causing diarrhea), slow (causing constipation), or go back and forth between both.
+IBS is defined by a cluster of symptoms of abdominal pain occurring with a change in stooling pattern.
+IBS is a condition that involves increased sensitivity of the gut and affects how the muscles in the intestines tighten.
+It is believed that the contractions may be too fast (causing diarrhea), slow (causing constipation), or go back and forth between both.
 That’s why it is called “irritable” bowel syndrome.